tsurupin/job_search/README.md

 Motivation
 -------
-I created this app to understand Elixir / OTP and get more familliar with React.
+I created this app to understand Elixir/OTP and get more familliar with React.

 Main Technology Stack
 -------